tymsoncyferki/playarena-ranking/README.md

 # Playarena ranking

-Small side project which aim was to create a page with the ranking of players from playarena (on the official site players rank can only be found on view of the particular player).
-Unofrtunately it turned out that this ranking does not make sense - there are multiple players with the same rank and many positions are missing.
-Thats why I have abandoned further development of this app.
+A small side project aimed to create a page with the ranking of players from Playarena, as on the official site, a player's rank can only be found on the profile of that particular player.
+Unfortunately, it turned out that the ranking does not make sense; multiple players have the same rank, and many positions are missing.
+Due to these issues, I decided to abandon further development of this app.

 <br>

 ![Photo1](https://github.com/tymsoncyferki/playarena-ranking/blob/master/readme_files/screen.png)